-Camp is organized for four days, first day for OPD Screening, Second & Third days for Surgeries & on Fourth day Post-operative follow up is provided.
+Camp is normally organize for four days, first day for OPD Screening, Second & Third day for Surgeries & on Fourth day Post-operative follow up is provided.
 Wide publicity of camps is made through Public Health Department.
 Camps schedule is intimated in advance to all Health Care providers.
-In 2018-19 year 50 Medical & Dental camp were done.
-In 2014-15 to 2018-19 247 camp was organized and 394221 OPD done & 26778 patients surgery done in the camps.